Best practices for policy manuals

 When you create policies, you are informing the decisions your officers will make in the line of duty.
 Sometimes these decisions are straightforward, but there are times where a choice could be the legal one but not the moral one.

 Our experts write in Developing Constitutional and Effective Policies that a healthy law enforcement policy and procedure manual considers and balances both.
 As you develop your policies and procedures, keep this in mind.

 “The policies and procedures dealing with shooting at moving vehicles is a good example.
 One could argue, the U.S. Supreme Court in the Plumhoff case allowed a standard whereby an officer could shoot at a vehicle when the officer reasonably believed his life was in danger.
 Many agencies create policy language that prohibits officers from shooting at a vehicle where the force used is the vehicle itself.
 These policies often contain additional language emphasizing good officer safety tactics to prevent officers from putting themselves in a dangerous position and, thereby, preventing the need for the deadly force option.”

 There will always be some gray area when it comes to balancing moral and legal expectations.

-Agencies must be mindful that their policies must both address community standards and meet basic legal requirements.
+Agencies must be mindful that their policies must address community standards and meet basic legal requirements.

 According to the failure to train standard, “departments must train their officers in all subject areas where it is reasonably foreseeable that the officer’s action could lead to a constitutional violation.”

-Without proper training, your officers won’t be prepared to comply when it matters most, like when lives or litigation are at stake.
+Without proper training, your officers won’t be prepared to follow your policies when it matters most, such as in a situation where lives are at stake.